Security cameras catch more than thefts. Here are eight weird things caught on camera.

 "One night in July, he was walking down the aisle of the second floor when the door of the same office started to fling open and slam shut very quickly," Anderson said.
 "Our guard ran down to the entrance hall and waited for a while till the door finally was shut.
 When he told us the following morning, we checked the security camera, and we saw it with our own eyes."

-"I once made a post on Facebook casually mentioning that I was doing a routine check of our security cameras, because I worked in a dangerous place and liked to make it known that I kept them working," said Cat Jones, director of operations at Equality House.
+"I once made a post on Facebook casually mentioning that I was doing a routine check of our security cameras," said Cat Jones, director of operations at Equality House.
 "When I checked the video of the backyard … I found two-day-old footage of my friend twirling around with some sort of wings attached to her arms.
 She danced around for a good five minutes and then twirled off camera.
 Never got an alert – or an explanation – about that one."